hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 ![Latency on c5.4xlarge, 1 M Events per Second](assets/2020-08-05-latency-1m.png)

-## Upgrading to 10 M Events per Second
+## Upgrading to 10 M Input Events per Second

 Encouraged by this strong result, we dreamed up a scenario like this: we have 100,000 sensors, each producing a 100 Hz measurement stream.
 Can a